• Skip to primary navigation

 You’ll want to hold off adding salt to the cook and switch to low-salt chicken stock.
 Add salt to your serving or once you have removed little one’s portion and stir in.
 The only ingredient that needs tweaking here is the cayenne pepper.
 If you are eating with a weaning baby or toddler you can either omit the cayenne pepper or add just a pinch or up to ⅛th teaspoon of it.
 That will keep it lovely and mild for little one and be a good introduction to spice.

-How to Serve My White Chilli Chicken to Babies & Toddlers
+How to Serve My Slow Cooker White Chilli to Babies & Toddlers

 BABY-LED WEANING